Employer | Information

 What College of Arts & Arts and Science Students Can Offer Employers

 - Comfortable with ambiguity, able to adapt and navigate change

 - Digital literacy, research, and information retrieval

 - Identify nuanced patterns and offer creative problem solving

 - Work with and understand broader needs of social diversity and inclusion

 - Demonstrate leadership, collaboration, and continuous learning

-If you are an employer interested in learning more about the GAAP, please contact:
+Are you an employer interested in learning more about GAAP?
+Connect with us!